GoofyAhhSilly/GoofyAhhSilly/README.md

 <div align="right">
   <h2 style="color: green; font-family: 'Courier New', Courier, monospace;">ᴏᴋ, ᴋᴇᴇᴘ ɪɴ ᴍɪɴᴅ, ᴇᴛᴄ ʟɪsᴛ:</h2>
   <ul>
-    <li>I'm open to making friends and I am also cool with INT, C+H and W2I (Preferably because it helps me track our converstation better!).
+    <li>I AM open to making new friends and I am cool with INT, C+H and W2I!
+(Preferably because it helps me track our converstation better!).
-    <li>I like many things, but I do not consider myself a part of any fandom.
+    <li>I like many things, but I do not consider myself a part of any fandoms.
 I'm more of a casual, laid-back fan.</li>
-    <li>I separate the art from the artist when it comes to the problematic majority; And I'm certainly NOT about to start dropping every piece of media every time a creator turns out to be problematic for the sake of ''morality'' on the internet.
-Keep your biased opinions to yourself.</li>
+    <li>I separate the art from the artist when it comes to the problematic majority; And I'm certainly NOT about to start dropping every piece of media every time a creator turns out to be piece of shit for the sake of ''morality'' on the internet.
+Go back to your twitter corner.</li>
   </ul>
 </div>